Labeeb1234/warehouse_SAP/README.md

 ## ===========================================================
-### Note:  Check the old model descriptions for more info on those file
+### Note:  Check the old model descriptions for more info on those file.
+### Note to Self: No commands to run as of now just an automatically running behaviour script for the assembly process mimicking; need to integrate the arm **decider_network-FSM** for pick and place routine.